Commodore – Paul Billingham

 Chief Executive Officer

 Eddie commenced as CEO of CYCA in January 2019.
-He has over 25 years working in leadership roles within sport, event and member based organisations including as Chief Executive Officer of Football NSW.
-Throughout 2018 he was interim General Manager at Woollahra Sailing Club where he lead the delivery of Sail Sydney 2018, 2018 Foiling Week and 2019 Mirror World Championships.
+He has more than 25 years’ experience working in leadership roles within sport, event and member-based organisations including as Chief Executive Officer of Football NSW.
+Throughout 2018 he was interim General Manager at Woollahra Sailing Club where he led the delivery of Sail Sydney 2018, 2018 Foiling Week and 2019 Mirror World Championships.

-Eddie was a member of the Sydney 2000 Olympic Bid team and also lead the delivery of the Olympic Triathlon and Paralympic and Olympic Road events.
+Eddie was a member of the Sydney 2000 Olympic bid team and also led the delivery of the Olympic Triathlon and Paralympic and Olympic Road events.